Small Cell Right of Way Permits

 Monthly and Annual Fees

-The city collects these fees which are permitted by Senate Bill 1004, Chapter 284, for small-cell facilities shall be collected in accordance the Schedule of Fees of the McKinney Code.
+The city collects these fees which are permitted by Senate Bill 1004, Chapter 284 in accordance the Schedule of Fees of the McKinney Code.
 Annual fees will not be pro-rated or delayed; for example, permit holders incurring fees for the first time in August of any particular year will be charged the same annual fee as those incurring fees for the first time in March.

 - City of McKinney Public Works Dept.